April 24, 2019

 10:35 am | Overview — Lisa Berry Edwards, Managing Director, External Affairs, Prevent Cancer Foundation

 10:45 am | Keynote — Inside the Case Against Big Tobacco

-Sharon Eubanks, Lead Counsel, United States v.s.
+Speaker: Sharon Eubanks, Lead Counsel, United States v.
 Phillip Morris USA

 11:30 am | Access Barriers in Care Delivery

-Join panelists as they discuss emerging barriers to care and potential solutions to increase access to patients.
-Topics include: Step therapy in Medicare Part B, co-pay accumulators, state Medicaid waivers, and more.
+Panelists will discuss emerging barriers to care and potential solutions to increase access to patients, such as step therapy, co-pay accumulators, Medicaid waivers, and more.

 Anna Hyde – Vice President of Advocacy and Access, Arthritis Foundation